mlc-ai/web-llm/README.md

 Some of the current gaps are caused by Chrome's WebGPU implementation inserts bound clips for all array index access, such that `a[i]` becomes `a[min(i, a.size)]`.
 This can be optimized out as the WebGPU support continues to mature.

-You can get around this by using a special flag to launch Chrome (thanks to Dawn developers for providing the pointers), by exiting Chrome completely, then in command line, type
+You can get around this by using a special flag to launch Chrome (thanks to Dawn developers for providing the pointers), by exiting Chrome completely, then in command line, type:

 ```
 /path/to/Chrome --enable-dawn-features=disable_robustness